smarigowda/wdio-testrunner/README.md

   `git clone git@github.com:smarigowda/wdio-testrunner.git`

-- Install node modules by running the following command
+- Install node modules

   `npm install`

-- Tests can be run using command
+- Run the tests from commandline

   `npm run test`

-## How to debug using launch json
+## How to debug using launch json in VS Code

-- Clik on debug icon in vscode
+- Clik on `debug` icon in VS Code

-- Click on Start Debugging icon (green arrow)
+- Click on `Start Debugging` icon (green arrow)

+- You can apply break points to stop the test and debug at specific location